anderspitman/blog/content/post/2018-04-04-static-react-rust-webapp.markdown

 - Tutorial
 comments: false
 date: 2018-04-04T21:21:00Z
-title: Making a 100% Statically-Linked Single-File Web App with React and Rust
+title: Making a 100% Statically-Linked, Single-File Web App with React and Rust
 url: /2018/04/04/static-react-rust-webapp/
 ---

+You think your site made with the [latest fancy static site generator](https://www.staticgen.com/) is static?
+I'll show you what static is.

 This tutorial will cover the basics of creating a minimal React app which can be deployed as a statically-linked Rust binary.
+What this accomplishes is having all of your code, including HTML, JavaScript, CSS, and Rust, packaged into a single file that will run on pretty much any 64-bit Linux system, regardless of the kernel version or installed libraries.

+Complete source is available on [GitHub](https://github.com/anderspitman/react_rust_webapp).

 # Why?

-* Simpler deployment.
-Having a static binary means you just have to copy the file to your servers and run it.
+* **Simpler deployment:** Having a static binary means you just have to copy the file to your servers and run it.
-* Cross platform GUI apps.
-One of the biggest challenges in creating cross-platform GUI app is working with a GUI library that targets all the platforms you're interested in.
+* **Cross-platform native GUI apps:** One of the biggest challenges in creating a cross-platform GUI app is working with a GUI library that targets all the platforms you're interested in.
 The approach here lets you leverage the user's browser for this purpose.
 This is somewhat similar to what [Electron](https://electronjs.org/) accomplishes, but your backend is in Rust rather than JavaScript, and the user navigates to the app from their browser.
+There are certainly tradeoffs here, but it can work well for some apps.
+I was first introduced to this approach by [syncthing](https://syncthing.net/), which is written in go but does a similar thing.
 * Because I've been obsessed with static linking for as long as I can remember and I'm not really sure why.